rumpkernel/rumprun-packages/README.md

 * Overview: a sentence or two on how the package can be used
 * Download: where to obtain the upstream sources from
+* Instructions: how to build.
+If this section is "run script/make", excellent!
-* Instructions: how to build and a few examples on how to run
+* Examples: a few examples on how to run/use the resulting package